paalexaa/LandingPage/README.md

 # Portfolio Landing Page

-This is a personal portfolio landing page created to showcase my skills, projects, and contact information.
+This is a personal portfolio landing page created to showcase my skills.
 The site is designed to be clean, modern, and responsive, making it accessible on both desktop and mobile devices.

 ## Live Demo